 Native Integration (Easiest): Some AI receptionists offer pre-built, click-to-connect integrations with major CRMs.
 You authenticate your account, map a few fields, and you're done.
 Fastest setup, least flexibility.
 Best for: Non-technical users who use popular CRMs.

-Zapier Integration (Middle Ground): Zapier acts as middleware, connecting your AI receptionist to 7,000+ apps including all major CRMs.
+Zapier Integration (Middle Ground): Zapier acts as middleware, connecting your AI receptionist to 8,000+ apps including all major CRMs.
+2.2 million+ businesses use Zapier for this exact purpose.
 You build a "Zap" (workflow) that says "When AI receptionist receives call, create HubSpot contact with this data."
 More flexible than native, easier than custom code.
 Best for: Small businesses with standard needs across multiple tools.

 HTTP Webhook (Most Flexible): For maximum control, use HTTP webhooks to send call data directly to your CRM's API.
 You can map any field, trigger custom workflows, and integrate with proprietary systems.
 Requires technical knowledge or developer help.
 Best for: Custom CRMs, complex workflows, or businesses with specific field mapping requirements.